-The notebook editor has the following five basic components:
+The notebook editor has the following basic components:

 - Navigation bar—Browse the website, open other apps from the app launcher, view help resources, and sign in or out of your profile.
 The navigation bar also displays the title of your notebook and indicates whether you have unsaved changes to the notebook.